birkenkrahe/dsc101/README.md

 # What's in this repo?

-## Repository for DSC 101 - Data science methods and tools.
+-   Repository for DSC 101 - Data science methods and tools.

-## Emacs Org-mode files (rendered as Markdown)
+-   Emacs Org-mode files are rendered as Markdown.

 ## [Course diary](https://github.com/birkenkrahe/dsc101/blob/main/diary.md)